 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are generally more costly than phone calls made outside of jail.
+Phone calls made in jail are generally more expensive than phone calls made outside of jail.
 Phone calls are restricted on when you can make phone calls, how long you can talk, and how often you can make calls, but you should keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules, your ability to use the phone could be reduced or totally denied.

 The Glasscock County Jail phone number is: 432-354-2361